SHIP HEALTHCARE logo

 Human Resource Development

-We continue to foster talent based on our “SHIP” philosophy.
+We continue to foster talent based on our “SHIP” Philosophy.
 Employees are encouraged to develop strong ethical standards and interpersonal skills, increasing their motivation to create new value and form a resilient organization capable of adapting to change.

 Principles Training